 8. T _ _ _ _ Y Insert to corrode and have reliable.

-Here's another fun spelling game that you can play several times with the entire class.
+Here's another fun spelling game that you can play several times with the entire class or family.
 It requires no preparation!

-Make sure each student has a piece of paper and a pencil.
-Start with the vowel A. Ask each student to write as long a sentence as possible using no vowels other than A.
+Make sure each person has a piece of paper and a pencil.
+Start with the vowel A. Ask each player to write as long a sentence as possible using no vowels other than A.

-Allow five minutes for students to work.
+Allow five minutes for players to think and write.
 When time is up, ask students to share their sentences.
 (Optional: Award a point or small prize to the student with the longest sensible sentence.)

 As time allows, move onto the vowel E, and so on.

 Make sure each student has a piece of paper and pencil.
-Write the word CHRYSANTHEMUM on the board.
+Write the word CHRYSANTHEMUM on the board or a large piece of paper posted on the refrigerator, if playing at home.
 (Note the correct spelling!)
 Ask students to copy the word on the top of their papers and number their lines from 1 to 10.